-Settlement Is Eight Times Higher than the Average Settlement of Cases with Comparable Investor Losses
+Recovery Is Eight Times Higher than the Average Recovery of Cases with Comparable Investor Losses

 On August 16, 2017, the Honorable Valerie Caproni of the United States District Court for the Southern District of New York approved a $34.5 million recovery in Patel v.
 L-3 Communications Holdings, Inc. When approving the settlement, Judge Caproni commended Robbins Geller attorneys as having “litigated hard and long” on behalf of lead plaintiffs City of Pontiac General Employees’ Retirement System, Local 1205 Pension Plan and City of Taylor Police and Fire Retirement System.
 The $34.5 million recovery represents a high percentage of damages that plaintiffs could reasonably expect to be recovered at trial and is more than eight times higher than the average settlement of cases with comparable investor losses.